 Page numbers are irrelevant.
 Your book will look different on every e-reading device.
 Your text will shape shift and reflow.
 Most e-reading devices and e-reading applications allow your reader to customize the fonts, font sizes and line spacing.
-People reading your book will modify how your book looks on-screen to suit their personal reading preference and environment.
+Your customers will modify how your book looks on-screen to suit their personal reading preference and environment.

-And, because there are no “pages”, if there are pictures in the book, the pictures will appear approximately where you think they should appear.
+And, as such – because there are no “pages”, if there are pictures in the book, the pictures will appear approximately where you think they should appear.
 If the eReader that the person is using sees that there is enough room on the screen for the picture – it will appear there, if not, it will appear on the next screen.
 If the eReader has enough room for the picture and the caption, all will appear on the same screen – if not… The caption may be on the next page.
 We have no control over that as the person doing the reading can change the font size to suit their needs.

 Setting Up your Book

 - Be careful with your Space bar.
 It is really easy to add a space before a sentence or to add two spaces between sentences or to add a space after the period at the end of a sentence.
 This will make the formatting look bad – things just won’t line up the way you would like them.
 If you have done this, I will remove the extra spaces for you.

 - Be careful with the Return Key.
 It is to be used only once at the end of a paragraph.
 To indicate the passage of time or a major change in the direction of the book, just put *** on its own line.
 (No extra blank line above or below the asterisks)

 - To put a word, phrase or sentence into italics, highlight what you want and click on the “I” at the top of the screen.
 Use italics if you think it helps your story, but use it prudently.
 There is no need to have every second word in italics.